mcgeorgiev/six_degrees/README.md

 ```
 $ python manage.py migrate
 ```
-#### 4. There are two methods to install the game: using local hosted database or cloud hosted graph database.
-We recommend using the hosted version.
-Step 4.1 applies only to eduroam.
+#### 4. The following step only applies if you intend to make a local copy of the database.
+We strongly recommend you use our hosted version.
-####  4.1.
-To use eduroam you must [Install neo4j](https://neo4j.com/download/) and change lines 7 - 9 in the six_degrees/six_degrees/game/graph.py to look like the follwing code:
+####  You must [Install neo4j](https://neo4j.com/download/) and change lines 7 - 9 in the six_degrees/six_degrees/game/graph.py to look like the follwing code:

 ```
 def connection():